EmberLightVFX/Gyroflow-to-CSV/Atoms/com.JacobDanell.GyroflowFusion/Docs/Gyroflow Fusion/README.md

 A Gyroflow example compositing project is provided that includes a short video clip, a .gyroflow file, and a CSV export.
 This project shows an applied use of the "Gyroflow to CSV" script and [Vonk](https://docs.google.com/document/d/1U9WfdHlE1AZHdU6_ZQCB1I2nSa5I7TyHG2vKMi2I7v8/edit?usp=sharing) data nodes inside of Fusion.

-In order to use this example comp you need to have Vonk installed (from the Reactor Package Manager) allow you to read a Gyroflow CSV file and drive a 3D camera with it.
+In order to use this example comp you need to have Vonk installed (from the Reactor Package Manager) to read a Gyroflow CSV file and drive a 3D camera with it.

 Open the example project if you want to see how it's done: